content hub

 • Complementary AI and live receptionist services: AI receptionists handle routine calls 24/7/365 while live virtual receptionists manage complex conversations, sensitive situations and caller requests for a human — both working as part of a unified system.

 • Lead qualification and intake: Both service options screen callers, collect essential information and qualify leads before they reach your team.
+Typical calls are handled in two to three minutes with minimal friction.

 • 7,000+ integrations: Connectivity with CRM platforms, scheduling tools and business systems — including every VoIP provider listed in this article.